Why building sound communication and documentation practices is critical to construction projects

 In a previous article, we discussed three important areas of project management and ended by briefly discussing project communication.
 For any company, it is a good exercise to ask how deliberate your project communication is.
 Far too often, communication occurs in passing at someone’s desk or in convoluted email chains.
 Without proper documentation and good communication practices, important information can be lost or doesn’t get to the right person at all.
 This can lead to angry clients, frustrated employees and loss of profit.
 How do you prevent communication break downs?

-Evaluating the Approach and Process to Project Communication
+Evaluate Your Approach and Processes to Achieve Better Project Communication

-I encourage everyone, no matter what your approach is to communication, to periodically evaluate the way internal and external communications happen.
+When periodically evaluating the way internal and external communications happen.
 Consider these three vital areas:

-There are a number of software packages out there that allow document sharing.
-But given the size, complexity, and dynamic nature of construction documents, more contractors are turning to document sharing platforms that provide more than just a repository—turning platforms that provide features such as version control, alerting, change and issue management, and more.
-This is worth a blog topic of its own, so stay tuned for my next post in which I'll share some thoughts on the intersection of document communication and project management.
+There are many software packages with document sharing capabilities, but given the size and complexity of construction documentation, more contractors are turning to document sharing platforms that provide more than just a repository.
+The best solutions provide features such as version control, alerts, change and issue management, and more.